SMEFT is falsifiable through multi-Higgs measurements (even in the absence of new light particles)

-Among the two types of correlations that we have presented in tables~\ref{tab:correlations} and~\ref{tab:corV}, the first ones for the coefficients of $\mathcal{F}$ are more interesting for large values of the energy $\sqrt{s}\gg m_h\sim m_W \sim m_Z$ whereas the second, that do not involve Goldstone bosons, are therefore of greater interest at low energies, when and additionally the potential competes with the derivative operators on equal ground, as $\sqrt{s} \sim m_i$. \\ Nevertheless, a lot of this is cosmetic and can be reorganized by changing variables $h_{\rm SMEFT}\leftrightarrow h_{\rm HEFT}$.
-What is key is the San Diego criterion~\cite{Alonso:2015fsp,Alonso:2016oah}: $\mathcal{F}(h_{\rm HEFT})$ must have a point $h_\ast$ symmetric under the global $SU(2)\times SU(2)$ group and due to its existence and convergence in the $h$ field space, SMEFT is deployable if and only if (which is a statement about the HEFT Lagrangian) \begin{itemize} \item $\exists h_\ast \in\mathbb{R}$ where $\mathcal{F} (h_\ast)=0$, and \item Because of the need for $\mathcal{L}_{\rm SMEFT}$ analyticity, $\mathcal{F}$ is analytic between our vacuum $h=0$ and $h_\ast$, particularly around $h_\ast$.
-Moreover its odd derivatives vanish. \end{itemize} We have presented new relations that implement this criterion up to $\mathcal{O}(1/\Lambda^2)$ and $\mathcal{O}(1/\Lambda^4)$ in the $1/\Lambda$ counting; more precision is unnecessary until (if) separations from the Standard Model are found.
-Then only, with the scale $\Lambda$ at hand, out of separations of EFT coefficients from the SM, can we decide how relevant the corrections due to the higher orders are expected to be, and whether further work is warranted.
+Nevertheless, a lot of this is cosmetic and can be reorganized by changing variables $h_{\rm SMEFT}\leftrightarrow h_{\rm HEFT}$.
+What is key is the San Diego criterion~\cite{Alonso:2016oah,Alonso:2015fsp}: $\mathcal{F}(h_{\rm HEFT})$ must have a point $h_\ast$ symmetric under the global $SU(2)\times SU(2)$ group and due to its existence and convergence in the $h$ field space, SMEFT is deployable if and only if (which is a statement about the HEFT Lagrangian) \begin{itemize} \item $\exists h_\ast \in\mathbb{R}$ where $\mathcal{F} (h_\ast)=0$, and \item Because of the need for $\mathcal{L}_{\rm SMEFT}$ analyticity, $\mathcal{F}$ is analytic between our vacuum $h=0$ and $h_\ast$, particularly around $h_\ast$.
+Moreover its odd derivatives vanish. \end{itemize} We have presented new relations that implement this criterion at $\mathcal{O}(1/\Lambda^2)$ and $\mathcal{O}(1/\Lambda^4)$ in the $1/\Lambda$ counting; more precision is unnecessary until (if) separations from the Standard Model are found.
+Then only, with the scale $\Lambda$ at hand out of separations of EFT coefficients from the SM, can we decide how relevant the corrections due to the higher orders are expected to be, and whether further work is warranted.

+Among the three types of correlations that we have presented in tables~\ref{tab:correlations} and~\ref{tab:corV}, those for the coefficients of $\mathcal{F}$ are more interesting for large values of the energy $\sqrt{s}\gg m_h\sim m_W \sim m_Z$ whereas those for $V$ and $\mathcal{G}$, that do not involve Goldstone bosons, are therefore of greater interest at low energies, when the potential competes with the derivative operators on equal ground, as $\sqrt{s} \sim m_i$.

 In conclusion, we have newly translated these conditions into correlations among HEFT coefficients whose violation falsifies SMEFT.
 Moreover, since many extensions of the Standard Model incorporating supersymmetry, supergravity, or other possibilities, can be cast as a SMEFT, they can be likewise simultaneously falsified.